Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Evaluation Methods

 \subsection{Interactive Evaluation}

 Similar to the principle of dynamic assessment within psychology \citep{dynamic_assessment}, interactive evaluation offers a framework to engage with LLMs during the evaluation.
-This allows for more flexible assessments, tailored to the model's specific reasoning behavior.
-For instance, \emph{adaptive evaluations} dynamically select reasoning tasks based on the model's responses, thus providing deeper insights into its capabilities and limitations beyond what static questionnaires can offer \citep{zhuang2023efficiently}. \emph{Dialectic evaluation} methods assess the model's reasoning in dialogue form, for example by challenging the model's conclusions \citep{wang-etal-2023-chatgpt-defend}, or engaging it in game-theoretical scenarios \citep{bertolazzi-etal-2023-chatgpts}.
-While interactive evaluations offer nuanced insights, they lack the structure of traditional methods, posing challenges in terms of standardization and reproducibility.
+This approach allows for more flexible assessments tailored to the model's specific reasoning behavior.
+Although such evaluations are often costly and challenging to scale, several techniques have been developed to automate the process.
+For instance, \emph{adaptive evaluations} dynamically select reasoning tasks based on the model's responses, thus providing deeper insights into its capabilities and limitations beyond what static questionnaires can reveal \citep{zhuang2023efficiently}. \emph{Dialectic evaluation} methods assess the model's reasoning in dialogue form, for example, by challenging the model's conclusions \citep{wang-etal-2023-chatgpt-defend}, or engaging it in game-theoretical scenarios \citep{bertolazzi-etal-2023-chatgpts}.
+While interactive evaluations yield nuanced insights, they lack the structure of traditional methods, posing challenges in terms of standardization and reproducibility.